SecureHats/AzWorkspaceManager/docs/Add-AzWorkspaceManagerAssignments.md

 Accept wildcard characters: False
 ```

-### -Name
+### -GroupName
-The Name of the Workspace Manager Member
+The name of the workspace manager group

 ```yaml
 Type: String